Owens-Illinois Glass Company

 NOTE: any bottle which is also marked with the brand name/ trademark DURAGLAS dates from 1940 or after, never before that year.
 This can help narrow down the production date of some glass containers.

-The second primary mark used by Owens-Illinois Glass Company was phased in during the mid- 1950s with the removal of the diamond.
+The second primary mark used by Owens-Illinois Glass Company was phased in during the mid-1950s with the removal of the diamond.
 Julian Toulouse (Bottle Makers and their Marks, 1971), states this mark was used beginning in the year 1954.
-However, more research over the years has shown there was actually a gradual changeover from the “old” to the “new” trademark on containers, which occurred over a period of four or five years beginning in 1954 (with a few known exceptions—see note below discussing a bottle made in 1966 which carries the “old” trademark on the base!).
+Trademark information does indicate the mark was in use beginning March 1, 1954 (see link to Justia page below).
+However, research over the years has shown there was actually a gradual changeover from the “old” to the “new” trademark on containers beginning in 1954, in actual practice, which occurred over a period of four or five years or more.
+In fact, some bottles with the “old” mark are documented as bearing date codes as late as 1966!
+(See note below discussing a bottle made in 1966 which carries the “old” trademark on the base!).

 OWENS” appears on the base of some clear prescription bottles.
 Illustrated among the pics on this page is the base of a bottle made at the Columbus, Ohio facility (plant #18) with a date code of “7” which in this case probably stands for 1937.
 I don’t know how late the word “OWENS” was embossed as a trademark on the base of those medicine bottles.